-■ Care while traveling: If you have a medical emergency while traveling, get medical attention immediately.
-If you need urgent or immediate (not emergency) care, you should call your network and/or claim administrator for a list of in-network providers and urgent care facilities.
-If it is after hours, seek treatment and call your network and/or claim administrator within 48 hours.
+• Care while traveling: If you have a medical emergency while traveling, get medical attention immediately.
+If you need urgent or immediate (not emergency) care, you should call your network/claims administrator for a list of in-network providers and urgent care facilities.
+If it is after hours, seek treatment and call your network/claims administrator within 48 hours.
 If you go to an in-network provider, you should only have to pay your co-pay or co-insurance and the provider should file your claim for you.

-If you go to an out-of-network provider, you or a family member must call your network and/or claim administrator within 48 hours of your care.
+If you go to an out-of-network provider, you or a family member must call your network/claims administrator within 48 hours of your care.
 You must submit a claim.
 However, you are eligible for the in-network level of benefits if you follow these procedures.
 See the definition of emergency in the "Glossary" in the Reference Information section).